JoshuaWise/blue-rpc-protocol/docs/api.md

 Invokes a method on the remote server and returns a [Promise][Promise] that will resolve with the method's result.
 If the method throws an exception, the promise will be rejected with the error.

+If you pass an [AbortSignal][AbortSignal], you'll be able to cancel the RPC call.
+If you cancel an RPC call, the streams you sent will automatically be destroyed, and the promise will be rejected with an `AbortError`.

 ### client.notify(methodName, param)

 - `methodName` [<string>][string] The name of the remote method to invoke.
 - `param` [<any>][any] The value to send to the remote method.
 - Returns: [<Promise][Promise][<undefined>][undefined][>][Promise]

 This is the same as [client.invoke()](#clientinvokemethodname-param-abortsignal) except that it returns nothing and it cannot be aborted.
-In Scratch-RPC, notifications are a way of invoking remote methods without needing an RPC response.
+In BlueRPC, notifications are a way of invoking remote methods without needing an RPC response.
 The returned promise resolves as soon as the notification is successfully sent.

 ### client.cancel()